Trump picks Rep. Matt Gaetz to serve as attorney general - Local News 8

 This story has been updated with additional details.

-CNN’s Katelyn Polantz, Manu Raju, Morgan Rimmer, Ted Barrett, Sarah Ferris and Danya Gainor contributed to this report.
+CNN’s Jamie Gangel, Alayna Treene, Manu Raju, Morgan Rimmer, Ted Barrett, Sarah Ferris and Danya Gainor contributed to this report.

 The-CNN-Wire